intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Howto/windows_guide.md

 - `bigdl-chronos[distributed]` is not supported.

-- `Prophet Forecaster` will raise RuntimeError on Windows, so the related feature is not supported.
+- There is an [issue](https://github.com/facebook/prophet/issues/2227) when using `Prophet` on Windows, so the related feature is not supported now.

 - `intel_extension_for_pytorch (ipex)` is unavailable for Windows now, so the related feature is not supported.